aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/quick-start-in-php/load-and-save-to-disk-in-php/_index.md

 ---
 title: Load And Save To Disk in PHP
-description: PHP: Load And Save Document To Disk using Aspose.Words for Java
+description: "PHP: Load And Save Document To Disk using Aspose.Words for Java."
 type: docs
 weight: 50
 url: /java/load-and-save-to-disk-in-php/